elcarva57/Getting-and-Cleaning-Data/code_book.md

 From all variables in the study (561) it has been extracted the average and standard deviation values (ended in mean() and std())

-The first two columns, subject and activity, has been added to the data set and are the values that the dataset is grouped by.
+The first two columns, subject and activity, has been added to the data set and are the values that the dataset is grouped by, giving 180 rows.

 - SUBJECT: The subject id, it is an integer from 1 to 30
 - ACTIVITY: The activity description, it is a char value.
 Values: WALKING, WALKING_UP, WALKING_DOWN, SITTING, STANDING, LAYING